Tufello: Ancient History

 During the Ancient era, under the Roman Empire, the area where Tufello is now located was the same place where the ancient Roman street called "Via Patinaria" passed through, connecting with "Via Nomentana" and "Via Salaria".
 There used to be various Roman villas in the area, but they mostly remain yet to be excavated as of yet or buried under the current buildings.
 One of these structures still visible today can be seen at the very outskirt of Tufello, at the border with Vigne Nuove, the villa of Faonte.
-The fact the villa was inhabitated in the 1st Century AD suggests that Tufello was at least first settled around time.
+The fact the villa was inhabited in the 1st Century AD suggests that Tufello was at least first settled around that time.